neonevm/neon-evm.docs/docs/glossary.md

 ---

+### BPF
+The Berkeley Packet Filter (BPF) is a technology used in computer operating systems to analyze network traffic.
+It provides a raw interface to data link layers, permitting raw link-layer packets to be sent and received.

+---

 ### Container
 An object created using a Docker image and containing all the necessary components for the operation of the application.
 The container is a secure platform for the operation of the application.